Coronavirus situation in Lapland now

 Länsi-Pohja Hospital District

-The Länsi-Pohja Hospital District is in the acceleration phase of the epidemic.
+The Länsi-Pohja Hospital District is currently in the community transmission phase of the epidemic.

 Number of positive coronavirus tests confirmed in the Länsi-Pohja Hospital District by week